yashaka/selene/README.md

   - Selenium support: `<4.0.0`
   - Use this version if your project requires compatibility with older Python versions.

-For migration from v1.x to v2.x, follow the [migration guide](https://github.com/yashaka/selene#migration-guide).
+For migration from v1.x to v2.x, follow the [migration guide](#migration-guide).

 ### Migration Guide

 From `1.0.2` to `2.0.0rc<LATEST>`:
-- Upgrade to Python 3.8+
+- Upgrade to Python 3.10+
 - Update selene to `2.0.0rc<LATEST>`
   - Replace the `collection.first()` method from `.first()` to `.first`
   - Ensure all conditions like `text('foo')` use the `be.*` or `have.*` syntax